100GbE, 40GbE, and 10GbE

 Supervision

 Optics bridges the gap between next-generation IP and legacy TDM networks.
-When you add optics to a Dense Wavelength Division Multiplexing (DWDM) network, you can easily manage a particular channel.
+When you add optics to a Dense Wavelength Division Multiplexing (DWDM) network, you can easily manage a channel.
 For example, you can configure, troubleshoot, or see alarms.
 It is a standardized method for transparent transport of services over optical wavelengths.
 Hence, modification of the client signal does not occur when it passes through the DWDM network.

-ITU G.709 standard ensures the following:
+ITU G.709 standard ensures:

 -